hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_endpoint.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Frontdoor Endpoint.
-Possible values must be between 2 and 46 characters in length, begin with a letter or number, end with a letter or number and may contain only letters, numbers or hyphens.
-Changing this forces a new Frontdoor Endpoint to be created.
+* `name` - (Required) The name which should be used for this CDN FrontDoor Endpoint.
+Changing this forces a new CDN FrontDoor Endpoint to be created.

-* `cdn_frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
-Changing this forces a new Frontdoor Endpoint to be created.
+* `cdn_frontdoor_profile_id` - (Required) The ID of the FrontDoor Profile within which this FrontDoor Endpoint should exist.
+Changing this forces a new CDN FrontDoor Endpoint to be created.

+---

-* `enabled` - (Optional) Should this Frontdoor Endpoint be used?
-Possible values include `true` or `false`.
+* `enabled` - (Optional) Specifies if this CDN FrontDoor Endpoint is enabled?
 Defaults to `true`.

-* `origin_response_timeout_seconds` - (Optional) Send and receive timeout on forwarding request to the origin.
-When timeout is reached, the request fails and returns.
-Defaults to `120` seconds.

-~> **NOTE:** Due to a bug in the service code the `origin_response_timeout_seconds` will always be set to the default value of `120` seconds.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Frontdoor Endpoint.
+* `tags` - (Optional) Specifies a mapping of tags which should be assigned to the CDN FrontDoor Endpoint.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Frontdoor Endpoint.
+* `id` - The ID of this CDN FrontDoor Endpoint.

-* `host_name` - The host name of the Frontdoor Endpoint structured as `\[endpointName\].\[DNSZone\]`(e.g. contoso.azureedge.net).
+* `host_name` - The host name of the CDN FrontDoor Endpoint, in the format `{endpointName}.{dnsZone}` (for example, `contoso.azureedge.net`).

 ## Timeouts

-The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:
+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Frontdoor Endpoint.
+* `create` - (Defaults to 30 minutes) Used when creating the CDN FrontDoor Endpoint.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Frontdoor Endpoint.
+* `read` - (Defaults to 5 minutes) Used when retrieving the CDN FrontDoor Endpoint.
-* `update` - (Defaults to 30 minutes) Used when updating the Frontdoor Endpoint.
+* `update` - (Defaults to 30 minutes) Used when updating the CDN FrontDoor Endpoint.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Frontdoor Endpoint.
+* `delete` - (Defaults to 30 minutes) Used when deleting the CDN FrontDoor Endpoint.

 ## Import

-Frontdoor Endpoints can be imported using the `resource id`, e.g.
+CDN FrontDoor Endpoints can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_cdn_frontdoor_endpoint.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resourceGroup1/providers/Microsoft.Cdn/profiles/profile1/afdEndpoints/endpoint1